skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 - **guess_file** *(string)* - Default: *'./wf.wfu'*

   The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the (SA-)CASSCF calculation at the first MD step.
-  This argument is effective only if **guess** = *'read'*.
+  This parameter is effective only if **guess** = *'read'*.
   If the file does not exist, *'hf'* option is applied for the initial guess for the (SA-)CASSCF calculation at the first MD step.

 \

 - **scf_max_iter** *(integer)* - Default: *20*

-  This argument determines the maximum number of the HF iterations.
+  This parameter determines the maximum number of the HF iterations.

 \

 - **scf_en_tol** *(double)* - Default: *1E-8*

-  This argument determines the convergence threshold for the HF energy.
+  This parameter determines the convergence threshold for the HF energy.

 \

 - **scf_rho_tol** *(double)* - Default: *1E-6*

-  This argument determines the convergence threshold for the HF density matrix.
+  This parameter determines the convergence threshold for the HF density matrix.

 \

 - **mcscf_max_iter** *(integer)* - Default: *20*

-  This argument determines the maximum number of the (SA-)CASSCF interations.
+  This parameter determines the maximum number of the (SA-)CASSCF interations.

 \

 - **mcscf_en_tol** *(integer)* - Default: *1E-8*

-  This argument determines the convergence threshold for the (SA-)CASSCF energy.
+  This parameter determines the convergence threshold for the (SA-)CASSCF energy.

 \

 - **mcscf_grad_tol** *(integer)* - Default: *1E-6*

-  This argument determines the convergence threshold for the (SA-)CASSCF gradient.
+  This parameter determines the convergence threshold for the (SA-)CASSCF gradient.

 \

 - **mcscf_step_tol** *(integer)* - Default: *1E-2*

-  This argument determines the convergence threshold for (SA-)CASSCF step length.
+  This parameter determines the convergence threshold for (SA-)CASSCF step length.

 \

 - **active_elec** *(integer)* - Default: *2*

-  This argument determines the number of electrons to be included in the active space of the (SA-)CASSCF calculations.
+  This parameter determines the number of electrons to be included in the active space of the (SA-)CASSCF calculations.

 \

 - **active_orb** *(integer)* - Default: *2*

-  This argument determines the number of orbitals to be included in the active space of the (SA-)CASSCF calculations.
+  This parameter determines the number of orbitals to be included in the active space of the (SA-)CASSCF calculations.

 \

 - **cpscf_grad_tol** *(double)*  - Default: *1E-7*

-  This argument determines the convergence threshold for the accuracy of the CP-MCSCF equations for the analytical gradients and NACVs of the (SA-)CASSCF states.
+  This parameter determines the convergence threshold for the accuracy of the CP-MCSCF equations for the analytical gradients and NACVs of the (SA-)CASSCF states.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  This argument determines the path to be searched by PyUNIxMD for the Molpro executable file, 'molpro' for the (SA-)CASSCF calculations.
+  This parameter determines the path to be searched by PyUNIxMD for the Molpro executable file, 'molpro' for the (SA-)CASSCF calculations.

 \

 - **nthreads** *(integer)* - Default: *1*

-  This argument determines the number of thread for parallel execution of Molpro.
+  This parameter determines the number of thread for parallel execution of Molpro.

 \

 - **version** *(string)* - Default: *'2015.1'*

-  This argument indicates the version of Molpro to be executed.
+  This parameter indicates the version of Molpro to be executed.
   Currently, only version 2015.1 is interfaced.